rickragv/object-detection-libraries/yolo/README.md

 # YOLO V5 ?
-There is open debate whether there is V5 or not but at the time of Training this i found the API easy to use and IT WORKS!
+There is open debate whether there is V5 or not but at the time of training  i found the API easy to use and IT WORKS!
 The details you can find here https://github.com/ultralytics/yolov5 I have used there yolov5m model to train